Reusable KYC

 Data sharing restrictions

-Any organizations that possess the data of those who are located in the EU/UK or to which the EU GDPR/UK GDPR apply must obey the data sharing rules of these acts.
+Any organizations that possess the data of those who are located in the EU/UK or to which the EU GDPR/UK GDPR applies must obey the data sharing rules of these acts.

-If you operate in the European Economic Area (EEA) or offer goods and services to individuals or monitor the behaviour of individuals there, the EU GDPR may still apply to you.
+If you operate in the European Economic Area (EEA) or offer goods and services to individuals or monitor the behavior of individuals there, the EU GDPR may still apply to you.

 Before any data sharing between the organizations, these organisations must check whether it’s legitimate to share such data and whether it is necessary to enter into the appropriate legal arrangement.